Admissions

 Technical Standards Policy

 One of the primary missions of the College of Pharmacy is to prepare outstanding pharmacists and pharmaceutical scientists to meet the health care needs of the state and society and to enhance the delivery of essential pharmacy services for all citizens.
 The faculty of the College of Pharmacy strive to deliver an education that will, through the graduates of the Doctor of Pharmacy Program, attain the highest levels of this goal.
 The professional program leading to the Doctor of Pharmacy degree and eligibility for pharmacist licensure requires a certain level of cognitive, behavioral, and technical skill and ability inherent in a professional education.
 These principles and standards hold for entrance, progression, retention and completion of the program.
 A primary role of the pharmacist is to provide safe and effective health care to the patients served.
 Patient safety must be considered throughout all educational components of student pharmacists.
 In order to foster patient safety, the College of Pharmacy requires all student pharmacists to demonstrate the ability to meet the minimum standards set forth herein.
 Standards are developed as criteria to achieve the Doctor of Pharmacy degree in preparation for licensure as a practicing pharmacist and for postgraduate professional training and education in any of the varied fields of pharmacy.
 Student pharmacists must reasonably contribute to a safe environment through their personal physical and mental health and social behavior.
 Students must complete the academic program in a reasonable length of time, must be able to acquire a pharmacist intern license by their first semester in the College and maintain the pharmacist intern license during their educational program, and must be eligible for a pharmacist license after they complete the Doctor of Pharmacy program.
 All students are expected to successfully fulfill the same core educational requirements.
-The College will utilize the university Student Disability Resource Center to provide reasonable education-related accommodations, where possible and within the guidelines of the College of Pharmacy.
-The five standards listed below describe the essential functions students must demonstrate in order to fulfill the requirements of a general pharmacy education, and thus are prerequisites for entrance to, continuation in, and graduation from the College of Pharmacy.
-A student must meet or exceed the required aptitude, abilities, and skills outlined below to complete essential functions of the program and a pharmacist, ensure patient safety, and meet the expected levels of engagement throughout the program in both curricular and co-curricular activities.
+The College will provide reasonable accommodations as required by federal law and university policies in cooperation with the university’s Student Disability Resource Center.
+The technical standards listed below describe the essential functions students must demonstrate in order to fulfill the requirements of a general pharmacy education, and thus are prerequisites for entrance to, continuation in, and graduation from the College of Pharmacy.
+A student must meet or exceed the required aptitude, abilities, and skills outlined in the technical standards to complete the essential functions of the program and as a pharmacist, ensure patient safety, and meet the expected levels of engagement throughout the program in both curricular and co-curricular activities.

 Technical Standards